Physics-50/Module-2/docs/week2.md

 ## Viscous and Inertial Drag

-You may recall that the inertial drag force is proportional to the object’s speed squared and its cross-sectional area:  $$F_i=C\rho\pi r^2 v^2$$.
+You may recall that the inertial drag force is proportional to the object’s speed squared and its cross-sectional area, and also depends on the density $$\rho$$ of the fluid:  $$F_i=C\rho\pi r^2 v^2$$.
 The numerical prefactor $$C$$ is of order unity (i.e., it is something closer to 1 than to 0.1 or 10).
 Our method for finding viscosity from terminal speed is only valid if the inertial drag force is negligibly small compared to the viscous drag.
 If inertial drag is actually significant, the fact that we have neglected it will cause a systematic error in our viscosity result.
 Go back to your Week 1 theory calculation based on Newton's second law.
 Consider how your calculations would change if you added an inertial drag force, and use that logic to help you answer the following questions.

 #### Miniquestion: Inertial Drag's Effect on Terminal Speed
 *[Click here to open in a new tab](https://docs.google.com/forms/d/e/1FAIpQLSfZpZFcl7kh_80P_gHqDr5hORdw9DOy-DgZa1nTftGv-f_aVw/viewform){:target="_blank"}*